useCycle

 Cycling through variants

 The most common use is toggling between named variants on a motion component.
-Pass the variant names to useCycle and bind the current name to the animate prop:
+Pass the variant names to useCycle and bind .current to the animate prop:

 <script lang="ts">